alfaritsi21/chatchy-backend/README.md

 <h1 align="center">ExpressJS - Chatchy RESTfull API</h1>

-A system website app for sending message on a realtime.
+Catchy is the best choice for you if you want to send message to your friend.
+On Chatchy you can invite your friend and add them into your contact list.
+Chatchy are build with socket technology so the message you've been sent can received by your friend on a realtime situation.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With